Aron3888/Gill-s-Primes/README.md

 ## Haskell programming
 I used Haskell language to write a code to print out the answer of Gill's primes.
 This program should print out [([4,0,9],[2,8,3],[1,5,7]) , ([1,5,7],[2,8,3],[4,0,9])].

+**Three testers in tests file ensure that your code can run correctly.**